 I joined Viki at the end of 2013.
 After high school I went to college and a classmate told me about Viki when she noticed that I like K-Pop.
-In the end, I quit because the school and studies didn’t turn out to be right for me so the only good thing about it was that I got to know Viki :slight_smile:
+In the end, I quit because the school and studies didn’t turn out to be right for me so the only good thing about it was that I got to know Viki

 According to the oldest mail I can find, my volunteer work started at 23rd June 2014 when I asked to be a subber for ‘Deep Rooted Tree’ (Do watch it).
 However, back then there were a lot of fan channels with video’s in them that we could freely sub, so I might have started earlier.

 I’d been watching shows on Drama fever… still miss it.
 When that crashed I needed another place to watch my shows and tried out several sites.
-I didn’t create an account right away but I know I started watching on Viki quickly after Drama Fever went down so that was in 2018. :heart: Viki please stay around for a long, long, long time.
-Drama Fever leaving was traumatic enough :broken_heart:
+I didn’t create an account right away but I know I started watching on Viki quickly after Drama Fever went down so that was in 2018.
+Viki please stay around for a long, long, long time.
+Drama Fever leaving was traumatic enough

 DF didn’t crash.
 It had over 400.000 subscribers.
 It was popular among Asian drama fans.
 It’s just that in a world dominated by Netflix where you need 400.000.000 subscribers to create your own Scrooge McDuck money bin, a niche streaming service like DF just isn’t going to cut it.
-It became another poor victim of corporate greed. :disappointed_relieved:
+It became another poor victim of corporate greed.

-To improve your proficiency and understand native speakers, listen to some songs in that language or go watch some regional content
+I’d say, for people who learn languages, the easiest trap to get into kworld is To improve your proficiency and understand native speakers, listen to some songs in that language or go watch some regional content

 I don’t know if my Korean improved or not, but I can say my knowledge about kdramas did.